 - Pain and suffering.

-- All medical expenses including cost of diagnostic tests and medication, doctor’s fees, and cost of short and long term therapy.
+- All medical expenses including the cost of diagnostic tests and medication, doctor’s fees, and cost of short and long-term therapy.

 - Transport expenses to and from the hospital.